josephbudd/okp/README.md

 The application stores it's data in easy to read text files at ~/.okp/stores/*.yaml.
 The **~/.okp/** folder can be deleted at any time while the app is not running.

-## How to simply download and run okp.

-The executable was built on ubuntu 20 so it should run on ubunto 20 without any issues.

-1. Locate your browser to [okp](https://github.com/josephbudd/okp/blob/master/okp) or click on the **okp** file link above.
-It's the same thing.
-1. Click on the **Download** button.
-You might want to just copy okp to your desktop where you can double click on it and run it.

-## Uninstalling okp.

-You don't have to uninstall okp because there is nothing to uninstall.
-You only have to delete

-1. the executable file **okp** from where ever you put it.
-1. the okp data folder at **~/.okp/**

 ## How to build okp

 I'm building this application on ubuntu 20 using Go, CGO, using Go Modules, Go Workspaces and VSCode workspaces.